dimanech/atlas-guide/README.md

  */
 ```

+Note: Please avoid some tricky markdown construction, because `marked` super fast, but with this comes not great smartness.

 #### Component example

-In this guide block code "fences" notation extended with custom attribute.
-To create component example you need
+Atlas extended markdown code block "fences" notation with custom type (just like Hologram) -- `html_example`.
+That render component playground instead of code-example.
+This keeps documentation compatible with regular markdown.

-to add code-block with `html_example`:
+To create component example you need to add code-block with `html_example`:

 ```scss
 /*md